Thorium/the-elmish-book/chapters/commands/xhr-elmish.md

 The very first attempt to integrate any callback-based API such as that of `XMLHttpRequest` into an Elmish program is to implement them directly as commands.
 To turn an HTTP request into a command means that the command will be able to dispatch various messages from events that are triggered from the `XMLHttpRequest`, in particular the `onreadystatechange` event.

 As a request is being processed, this event is triggered multiple times notifying the subscribers of the event about the current state of the HTTP request.
-For the purposes of this section, we will only be interested in the state of the HTTP request when it has been processed (i.e. when ready state is `DONE`) and the response information is available for use.
+For the purposes of this section, we will only be interested in the state of the HTTP request when it has been processed (i.e. when the ready state is `DONE`) and the response information is available for use.
 We will not be looking into the intermediate states of an ongoing HTTP request and that is enough to cover 99% of the requirements a web application has when it comes to making HTTP requests.

 I hear you saying: "just get to the code already!?" and we will surely do!
 For our first attempt, let us model the types of the request and response first:
 ```fsharp